i-Molecule/OrgNet/data_preprocessing/README.md

 ## Voxels calculation

 To calculate voxels using HTMD library we have used two different scripts, calculate_features_for_thermonet.py and calculate_features_for_orgnet.py.
-The first script calculate_features_for_thermonet.py is used to calculate features for reproduced Thermonet models, while calculate_features_for_orgnet.py is used to calculate features for OrgNet models. calculate_features_for_orgnetd.py provides a GLY correction, for GLY residues to be correctly positioned in the center of voxel grid.
+The first script calculate_features_for_thermonet.py is used to calculate features for reproduced Thermonet models using feature_calc_nonori(), while calculate_features_for_orgnet.py is used to calculate features for OrgNet models using feature_calc(). calculate_features_for_orgnet.py provides a GLY correction, for GLY residues to be correctly positioned in the center of voxel grid.

 Both of them are designed to generate voxel-based feature datasets from two protein structure files — one corresponding to the wildtype protein and the other to its mutant version.